 Stories have a way of penetrating our psyche, offering us a reawakening or reimagining of ourselves.
 A story from ancient mythology, a folk tale, or a story in the latest film can resonate within.
-How often do you have the chance to feel your way through a story and offer it a place within your being?
+How often have you listened to a story feeling a spark of reconnection to something deep inside yourself?

 Storytelling is a creative process that Carl Jung spoke of as being a “way back to the deepest springs of life” (Jung, 1966).
 Whether a story is fact or fiction, this has certainly been my experience.